hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.8.0 =
+* Added hCaptcha display on the Mailchimp form preview.
 * Fixed deactivating of all themes by Ctrl+Click on the Integrations page.
 * Fixed theme name display upon activation.